GoogleCloudPlatform/podcast/site/content/post/episode-62-cloud-spanner-with-deepti-srivastava/index.md

 MARK: Ooh.

 FRANCESC: I know.
-Which is related to how to run mail servers on the Cloud-- specifically on Google Cloud Platform, obviously.
+Which is related to how to run mail servers on the Cloud-- specifically on Google Cloud, obviously.

 MARK: Obviously.